 Farmers need to know how much turkey is being imported, so they can plan their production to meet Canada’s needs without creating a surplus.
 The Canadian Government, through various trade agreements, has committed to managing the volume of imports allowed into Canada.
 This is accomplished using a two-tier tariff regime called a Tariff Rate Quota (TRQ).
 Imports within the quota enter the country tariff-free, while a higher (over-quota) tariff rate is used to discourage and prevent imports above the pre-determined level.

 In Canada, farmers in each province collectively negotiate minimum farm-gate prices for turkey with processors through their Provincial Marketing Board.
 Prices are based on production costs (feed and poult primarily) and market conditions, including consumer demand, turkey meat inventories (how much turkey meat is on hand in the marketplace) and prices for competing meats.

 This orderly marketing system is funded by a levy that is paid by the turkey farmers on each kilogram of turkey they market.

 Some critics assert that managing supply has a direct impact on retail prices, resulting in higher prices for Canadian consumers versus their U.S. counterparts.
 In reality, retail prices for all food commodities vary over time and, at times, will be lower or higher in Canada relative to the U.S.

-Case in point: The average annual retail price for whole frozen turkeys in Canada over the last 10 years was $2.86 per kg, vs. $3.26 per kg in the United States.
-This doesn’t mean that turkey prices were always lower in Canada, but it does mean that Canadians paid, on average, 13.9% less over time for the same turkey product than their U.S. counterparts.
+Case in point: The average annual retail price for whole frozen turkeys in Canada from 2004 to 2018 was $2.91 per kg, vs. $3.57 per kg in the United States (all data in Canadian currency).
+This doesn’t mean that turkey prices were always lower in Canada, but it does mean that Canadians paid, on average, 22% less over time for the same turkey product than their U.S. counterparts.